sagarbuddhic/questions/README.md

 yarn:

 Yarn installs dependencies using the yarn command.
-It installs dependencies concurrently, i.e., in parallel, allowing you to add multiple files simultaneously.yarn produces yarn.lock.
+It installs dependencies concurrently, i.e., in parallel, allowing you to add multiple files simultaneously. yarn produces yarn.lock.
 Yarn outperforms NPM when installing bigger files.

 npm:

 NPM installs dependencies one by one through the npm install command. it produces package.json.

 Security: